KaiTsuyoshi/stat451/README.md

-Stat451

-Work done for Stat 451
+Work done in Stat 451
-Mostly utilized machine learning and python
+Worked primarily in Python, developed machine learning algorithms and statistical models